elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

         Other practices that the trainers in the CLARIN community have adopted are:

-        - First, depositing the training materials together with the datasets in their CLARIN national data repository.
+        - Depositing the training materials together with the datasets in their CLARIN national data repository.
 See example:[Archilochus of Paros: Elegiac Fragments - XML Archive](http://hdl.handle.net/20.500.11752/OPEN-537).
 The advantage of using this path is that the authors can add more extensive metadata to describe their materials.
-        - Second, depositing the training materials on Zenodo.
+        - Depositing the training materials on Zenodo.
 See example: [Introduction to Speech Analysis](https://doi.org/10.5281/zenodo.5506969).
-In this case, **related identifiers** are included that lead users to the main platform where the course is stored and maintained.
+In this case, related identifiers are included that lead users to the main platform where the course is stored and maintained.
-        - Third, adding the metadata of the training materials to the SSHOC Open Marketplace, see example: [Jupyter notebooks for Europeana newspaper text resource processing with CLARIN NLP tools](https://marketplace.sshopencloud.eu/training-material/duVII1).
+        - Adding the metadata of the training materials to the [SSHOC Open Marketplace](https://sshopencloud.eu), see example: [Jupyter notebooks for Europeana newspaper text resource processing with CLARIN NLP tools](https://marketplace.sshopencloud.eu/training-material/duVII1).
 In this case, the Marketplace does not assign any unique identifiers, but the authors can identify themselves via their ORCID and can suggest a citation format for their collection.

-    ??? abstract "Case 3 - Creating virtual collections of training materials and assigning own PIDs"
+    ??? abstract "Case 3 - Separate DOIs for mixing and matching in a community"

         The [Dutch Techcentre for Life Sciences](https://www.dtls.nl/) (DTL) has a [Zenodo community](https://zenodo.org/communities/dtl/?page=1&size=20) to upload presentations and course materials.
 DTL has chosen to give separate DOIs for individual, often topical, elements of a course.
 An example is the [Helis Academy FAIR Datastewardship Course](https://www.aanmelder.nl/fair-data-stewardship-2021), a course of 6 half days.

-        Providing a separate DOI has the following advantages: It is easier to mix and match different modules as part of a learning path, i.e. different combinations of our training modules can be made for the various target audiences, tailored to that specific purpose.
+        Providing a separate DOI has the following advantages: It is easier to mix and match different modules as part of a learning path, i.e. different combinations of training modules can be made for the various target audiences, tailored to that specific purpose.
 When updating or revising a single module, it is more convenient to have that module as a separate entity with its own DOI, in order to easily keep track of the versions of different modules.

-        At the level of the full course, we have chosen to use ELIXIR TeSS as the registry.
-Links to our training event details and training materials can be found [here](https://tess.elixir-europe.org/events/helis-course-fair-data-stewardship).
+        At the level of the full course, DTL uses [ELIXIR TeSS](https://tess.elixir-europe.org) as the registry.
+Links to training event details and training materials can be found [here](https://tess.elixir-europe.org/events/helis-course-fair-data-stewardship).

         <figure>
             <img src="../../assets/images/FTH-fig4-chap5.png"